 Encroachment.
-The advance or infringement of uses, plant growth, fill, excavation, buildings, permanent structures or development into a floodplain, which may impede or alter the flow capacity of a floodplain.
+The placement of fill, excavation, buildings, permanent structures or other development into a flood hazard area which may impede or alter the flow capacity of riverine flood hazard areas.

-Existing Construction.
-For the purposes of floodplain management, structures for which "the start of construction" commenced before February 9, 2009.
-This term may also be referred to as "existing structures."
+Existing Building and Existing Structure.
+Any buildings and structures for which the "start of construction" commenced before February 9, 2009.

 Existing Manufactured Home Park or Subdivision.
-A manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including at a minimum the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed before February 9, 2009.
+A manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including, at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed before February 9, 2009.